 GE awards include a full tuition waiver, health insurance, and a competitive monthly stipend.
 For full consideration of a GE award, application for admission to PPPM programs and financial aid should be complete by February 1 of the academic year prior to admission.
 For further information on GE appointment, please go to General Duties and Responsibilities, (select Planning, Public Policy and Management) for the document describing the specific relationship between GEs and PPPM.
-We require GRE or GMAT scores for all incoming applicants seeking a GE.

 Many PPPM students hold GEs around the university.
 PPPM students have traditionally been successful in obtaining these positions because of their professional experience and degree background.